 Step Off!
 Magazine: To close out how did you enjoy your visit here in San Diego while doing the lecture at Social Justice & Education Conference at San Diego City College?

 Jasiri X: I had a great time in San Diego, it was really interesting.
 My idea of San Diego was kind of like this tourist place.
 So to come here and to go into the community and build with organizations such as Pillars of the Community and see all the real community work, the organizing that’s being done and to see the pushback against ICE and all of these folks carrying out these immigration raids; I was shown that San Diego has this real activist community that’s doing a lot of great work.
 I linked up with Odessa Kane, we’ve been communicating since I left so hopefully we’ll be working on some music real soon.
-I had real great time, I felt like I made a real great connection to the community which is dope and I’m looking forward to coming back again soon.
+I had real great time, I felt like I made a really great connection to the community which is dope and I’m looking forward to coming back again soon.

 Step Off!
 Magazine: Jasiri X, thank you again so much for taking the time to sit down and talk with us man.

 Jasiri X: No problem brother, I appreciate it too.